Facing Food insecurity?

 Q: What kind of food can I get at the pantry?

 A: Non-perishable items: bars, pepperoni, nuts, raisins, canned soup, stew, beans, vegetables, fruit, noodles, ramen, rice, pasta, shelf stable milk, and juice.
-We also have toiletry items, like toothbrushes, soap and pads.
+We also have toiletry items, like toothbrushes, soap and deodorant.

 Q: Do I need to provide my name?